nhotalling/hpmanager/README.md

   A 'starting class' indicator could be added to the classes or the max HD could be used.
 For purposes of this demo, the first class in the list is used to determine level 1 HP.
 - Assumed vulnerability should also be considered along with immunity and resistance.
-- Assumed that stat bonuses stack and that multiple copies of an item are not included.
+- Assumed that stat bonuses stack and that multiple copies of an item are not included on a character.
+- Assumed that handling character death was out of scope (excessive damage, no healing if dead)

 ## Testing the App